usnistgov/metaschema/website/content/specification/datatypes/_index.md

 Multiple XML Schemas are provided that support different groups of data types.

-An XML Schema is [provided](https://github.com/usnistgov/metaschema/blob/develop/schema/xml/metaschema-datatypes.xsd) for the [Simple data types](#simple-data-types).
+The [Simple data types](#simple-data-types) are defined in [a single XML Schema](https://github.com/usnistgov/metaschema/blob/develop/schema/xml/metaschema-datatypes.xsd).

 The [markup data types](#markup-data-types) are supported by multiple schemas.